anirudhprmar/word-grind/README.md

 # WordGrind

 ## Landing Page
-- [ ]- think of logo and schema.org
+- [ ]- think of logo

+## Core functionalities
 - [ ]- think of the schema properly
-- [ ]- get landing page links working -> get wordgrind and login
-push

-## Core functionalities
-day 2 (Friday)
-- [ ]- middleware not working
-- [ ]- signout page
-- [ ]- build trpc procedures for CRUD on vocab
+- [ ]- build trpc procedures for CRUD on vocab (add word, list words, mark as learned).
+Tie to user auth so each user has their own list.
 - [ ]- build dashboard
-- [ ]- build out basic progress tracking system and display on dashboard
-- [ ]- if user cookie is detected then no need to show landing page redirect back to dashboard
-- [ ]- all core functionalities
-- [ ]- Users can add and view their vocab lists after logging in.
+- [ ]- Users can add and view their words lists
 - [ ]- users can add new words get all information about it (might implement scraping) and get to practice it
+- [ ]- Basic Progress Tracking: Add a simple model to track learned words and streaks.
+Display progress on the dashboard.

 - [ ]- work on quiz/ practice functionlity
 - [ ]- Create tRPC endpoints for generating quizzes (e.g., multiple-choice from user's vocab).
 Implement scoring and update progress.
-- [ ]- Add a quiz page with interactive elements (e.g., Next.js forms, state management with React hooks).
+- [ ]- Add a quiz page with interactive elements

-- [ ]- redis, upstash (rate limitting)
+- [ ]- record a demo video

+(Sunday)
-- [ ]- get the app running with all the main good stuff
+- [ ]- update the landing page with demo video

-day 3 (Saturday)
-- [ ]- error mangement - sentry
+- [ ]- proper authenticaiton with better auth
+- [ ]- if user cookie is detected then no need to show landing page redirect back to dashboard
 - [ ]- Set up Resend for daily vocab reminders or quiz prompts.
 Trigger emails on events like signup or streak milestones.
-- [ ]- Integrate Lemon Squeezy for premium features (e.g., unlimited vocab or ad-free).
+- [ ]- Integrate Polar.
 Set up webhooks and tRPC for subscription checks.
+- [ ]- Manual tests for auth, quizzes, and emails.
+Fix bugs.
 - [ ]- Add search/filter for vocab, error handling, and loading states.
 Ensure accessibility (e.g., ARIA labels).
-- [ ]- Manual tests for auth, quizzes, and emails.
-Fix bugs.
+- [ ]- error mangement - sentry
 - [ ]- quick  analytics - posthog setup
-- [ ]- seo optimisation (keywords)
+- [ ]- redis, upstash (rate limitting).
+Add rate limiting, input validation in tRPC, and basic CORS.
+Test for common vulnerabilities (e.g., SQL injection via Drizzle).
-- [ ]- record a demo video
+- [ ]- set up schema.org
-- [ ]- update the landing page with demo video
+- [ ]- get landing page links working -> get wordgrind and login
+push
 - [ ]- build my personal site

-day 4(Sunday)
+(Monday)
 - [ ]- get my personal site live too
 - [ ]- Launch the APP
 - [ ]- create ig and tiktok account